weaveworks/scope/site/installing.md

 This script downloads and runs a recent Scope image from Dockerhub.
 Scope needs to be installed onto every machine that you want to monitor.

-Open your browser to `http://localhost:4040` after its been installed.
+After Scope is installed, open your browser to `http://localhost:4040`.

 If you are using docker-machine, you can find the IP by running, `docker-machine ip <VM name>`.